 Mediation Cases: What Cases are Eligible for Mediation?

-What Kinds of Cases Can Be Mediated?
+What Types of Cases Can Be Mediated?

-Advantages of Mediation
+Benefits of Mediation

 In some situations, mediation may be preferable to filing a lawsuit.
 Mediation provides the following advantages:

 - Confidentiality: There are a few exceptions, but what the parties say during mediation, along with any submissions, is confidential and not subject to future use in a lawsuit.
 Court cases, in contrast, are matters of public record.

 - Lower Costs: Generally, mediation costs substantially less than attorney fees and court costs from a contested hearing or trial.

 - Faster Resolution: Lawsuits may take years to result in a court ruling.
 Mediation saves time.
 It can take as little as a few hours or a few sessions.

 - The Parties Decide: The parties in mediation, not a judge or jury, are the decision-makers.
 The case settles when they reach an acceptable agreement.